Nzuzi Toko: Early and personal life

 Born in Kinshasa, Zaire, Toko moved to Switzerland at the age of four.

 Club career

 Toko spent his early career in Switzerland for Grasshoppers II and Grasshoppers.

 On 20 May 2014, Toko signed a three-year contract with English club Brighton & Hove Albion following the conclusion of his contract at Grasshoppers.
 His agent revealed that Toko had turned down a move to Russia.

 On 20 January 2015, Toko agreed to mutually terminate his contract with Brighton after only eight months at the club.
 He signed for Turkish club Eskişehirspor the next day.
-He later played for FC St. Gallen and Al-Fateh, before signing with IFK Göteborg in March 2019.
+He later played for St. Gallen and Al-Fateh, before signing with IFK Göteborg in March 2019.

 Since August 2022, he played for FC Dietikon, in the 2.
 Liga Interregional, the fifth tier of Swiss football.
 On 22 February 2023, he announced his retirement from football.
 However, he also made three appearances for the club in March 2023.